 7 things you can do to stay safe online

 Most of us use the internet every day.
 We shop online, bank online, network and apply for jobs online.
-Each of those activities leaves behind a trail of information about us.
+Each of those activities leaves behind a trail of our information.
 It may not matter if some of that data falls into the wrong hands – but it’s clearly critical to protect anything related to our financial affairs.
-Here are 7 tips that can help protect your data, privacy and money online.
+Here are 7 tips that can help protect your data, privacy, and money online.

 1. Choose strong, unique passwords

 We know – you probably have a list of passwords that’s getting longer by the day.
 That makes it tempting to pick ones that are simple so they’re easy to remember, or to use the same password for multiple sites.
 Don’t do it!

 Your password is the key to all the personal and financial information available on a website after you log in.
 To make that key as hard to copy as possible:

 - Avoid easy-to-guess passwords, like your name, names of people in your family, your birthday, your telephone number.